 So, I now have the food chosen that I’m going to bring with me and I end up with an average of 1.8 pounds of food per day.
-To determine the amount of food I need to carry at the longest stretches, I do some math and say I need to carry 9 days of food at 1.8 pounds per day, which totals to 14.8 pounds of food!
-I need to drink too, so I will need to carry 2 liters of water, which totals to 4.25 pounds (luckily it’s been a heavy snow year and water should be plentiful).
+To determine the amount of food I need to carry at the longest stretches, I do some math and say I need to haul 9 days of food at 1.8 pounds per day, which totals to 14.8 pounds of food!
+I need to drink too, so I will need to carry 2 liters of water, which totals to 4.25 pounds (luckily it’s been a heavy snow year, and water should be plentiful).
 Now we have the containers that the food and water need to go into…a bear canister is required for food carried in the High Sierra and of course, water needs a container as well.
-My bear canister weighs a hefty 2.6 pounds (over 2 pounds for a friggin’ container….grrr) and my water bottles weigh about 4 ounces each (that’s about .3 pounds).
+My bear canister weighs a hefty 2.6 pounds (over 2 pounds for a friggin’ container….grrr), and my water bottles weigh about 4 ounces each (that’s about .3 pounds).

 What does all of this amount to?
 22.25 pounds!
 Really?
 Are you kidding me?
-If I wasn’t going to waste away from hauling all the crap I need, I’d probably come back from the trail with some impressive muscles.
+If I weren’t going to waste away from hauling all the crap I need, I’d probably come back from the trail with some impressive muscles.
 Maybe I’ll ditch the gear and just carry the food. :/

 (If you’re interested in seeing all the ‘crap’ I have to carry, click here)

 For your viewing pleasure, here are some images of the food prep madness.
-Not only did I have to figure out what to bring, I had to repackage every single item so that it all fit into the bear canister (oh, bear canister, my foe…how I loathe thee).
+Not only did I have to figure out what to bring, but I also had to repackage every single item so that it all fit into the bear canister (oh, bear canister, my foe…how I loathe thee).
 It was crazy I tell you…absolutely maniacal!